 Middletown, Rhode Island

-In 2009, pediatric sleep expert Judith Owens, M.D., M.P.H., persuaded (351) the headmaster of her daughter’s boarding school, St. George’s School, to push back start times from 8 a.m. to 8:30 a.m.
-(41, 563) The results were similarly positive.
+In 2009, Judith Owens, M.D., M.P.H., the Director of Sleep Medicine at Children’s National Medical Center, persuaded (351) the headmaster of her daughter’s boarding school, St. George’s School, to push back start times from 8 a.m. to 8:30 a.m.
 (41, 563) Researchers characterized the impact as “striking and broad in scope,” but noted “it fell far short of achieving the ideal, and additional schedule modifications and education of students regarding the impact of sleep loss and fatigue should be considered.”
 (41) In assessing the evidence, Dr. Owens concluded, “Probably, 9 o’clock would be the ideal start time for high schools.”
 (634)

 As in Minnesota, (3, 37) fewer depressive symptoms were reported among students following the change.
 (41) Again, researchers found this “particularly noteworthy[,]” given the relationship between depression and suicidal ideation in adolescents.
 (41) In addition, students reported feeling more motivated to participate in a variety of activities and were less likely to seek medical attention for fatigue-related concerns.
 (41)